GuiyangLuo/5G-VANET/README.md

 # 5G-VANET
 The codes for 5G assisted software defined vehicular network for cooperative data sharing.
 Only for peer code review!
-Once the paper is accepted, we will update this repository.

 # Requirements: software
 NOTE: Only tested on NS3.21!